arduino/docs-content/content/arduino-cloud/02.features/10.triggers/triggers.md

   }
 }
 ```

+## Use Cases

+Here are some suggestions for potential projects that utilize **Triggers** in a project:

+- A PIR detecting motion, sending a notification as soon as the sensor is triggered.
+- An automated plant monitoring setup sending a notification as soon as your plants need water.
+- An environmental data collection setup notifying you as soon as the values reach a certain threshold.

 ## Summary
 Triggers are a simple but extremely powerful feature allowing you to stay on track with all your Arduino IoT Cloud projects.
 Instead of constantly checking your dashboards to see the newest update just create a trigger notifying you as soon as changes occur.
 In this tutorial, we used just **one trigger** in combination with a simple demo sketch but you can create **as many Triggers as you need** to automate your projects.